 Get to know 8 refugees very well

 After this journey, you can meet – virtually – eight remarkable people, all with remarkable stories of their escape from war or conflict.
 Watch and listen to the stories of Yvonne, Bruce, Shaza, Aiham, Ram, Akhrat, Desbele and Lidija, and ask them anything you want.
 Do you want to take action and help create a more peaceful world?
-Then find inspiration in the new Do-It-Yourself space.
-Share your experiences and be wowed by those of other visitors.
+Then find inspiration in our Do-It-Yourself space.

 More than a museum

 The Humanity House is more than a museum.
-It is a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
-And it offers education programmes for schools to help children understand what life is like in a refugee camp.
+It is also a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
+See our calendar for all activities.
+We also offer educational programmes for schools to help children understand what life is like in a refugee camp.
 Special programmes are also available for students.